 Wake up when you want, or when you need to depending on other commitments, commute to your home office, and start transcribing.
 Take frequent breaks.
 Rinse and repeat.
 Time freedom is priceless!

 There is no average in terms of number of pages.
 It could be a five-minute file or a five-hour file.
 The average turnaround time is five business days, with quicker delivery available for an increased fee.

-Q: What advice would you give to anyone thinking of becoming a transcriptionist?
+What advice would you give to anyone thinking of becoming a transcriber?

 It’s not for everybody.
-We offer a free mini-course to help folks decide whether or not transcription is the right fit for them.
+We offer a FREE transcription class online to help folks decide whether or not transcription is the right fit for them.

 Related Work at Home articles:

 - 11 Legitimate Work from Home Jobs for Stay at Home Parents

 - Best Virtual Assistant Training: How to make up to $100/hour as a Virtual Assistant